chstan/arpes/docs/how-to.md

-# PyPES Crash Course and Usage Documentation
+# PyARPES Crash Course and Usage Documentation

-The PyPES documentation is split into two separate parts.
+The PyARPES documentation is split into two separate parts.
 The [first section](/how-to) (the one you are reading) contains practical usage information for certain types of data physics analyses, principally as they relate to ARPES.
 The [second section](/arpes) consists of documentation generated from the analysis code source files, and represents a complete&mdash;if